 What are the advantages of faculty-led programs?

 There are so many benefits to participating in study abroad!
 You’ll earn credit towards your degree while having a unique experience in a foreign culture.
 Combining strong academics and real-world experiences, study abroad helps make students more market-ready upon graduation.
 Participating in a faculty-led course abroad takes your learning outside the classroom with a Pace professor, and you’ll travel together with Pace classmates.
 Financially, the shorter program is a more affordable study abroad option; there’s no additional tuition costs and there are scholarships available.
+Faculty-led programs are also a good option for those considering a longer study abroad experience, but you want to see if you’ll like it first.
 A faculty-led program can enrich your cross-cultural communications skills, intercultural awareness, and social life at Pace (by meeting new Pace classmates).
 You’ll develop a deeper global outlook and gain new insights, experiences, and friends.

 How do I participate on a Faculty-Led Program?